Ford recalls trucks and SUVs over malfunctioning rearview cameras

 Background of the recall

-The recall comes on the back of 95 warranty claims and field reports.
-No injuries or accidents have been reported.
+The recall comes on the back of two fires and a report of underhood smoke.
+No injuries or crashes have been reported.

 Other Ford recalls